 - Small touchscreen

-Most smart rowing machines cost upward of $2,000 (see Hydrow, Ergatta, and Aviron).
+Most smart rowing machines cost upward of $2,000 (as evidenced in our Ergatta Rower review).
 But the NordicTrack RW600 Rower sits at a palatable price point of about $1,000, yet retains most of the features people are looking for in a smart rower.
-Those features are: Bluetooth connectivity, digital resistance, scenic waterway rowing workouts, live classes and on-demand workouts, and it comes with one of the best rowing apps with cross-training workout options.
+When we put this machine through our rating metric, it received perfect or near-perfect marks in customizations, tech capabilities, dynamic programming, and ergonomics.

-Smart features aside, the NordicTrack RW600 has a solid build—the hardware is good.
-It has a similar frame to the NordicTrack RW900, which our product testers completed many workouts on.
+The NordicTrack RW600 has a solid build—the hardware is good.
+It has a similar frame to the RW900.
 The slide rail features a slight angle to support good rowing technique, and it’s constructed primarily of aluminum and steel with some plastic parts.

 So, while this rowing machine may not fit your traditional idea of budget-friendly, it is certainly affordable compared to other smart rowing machines on the market.